nipil/transmission-torrent-statistics/README.md

 ## About

-A QT-based daemon polling transmission P2P client at regular intervals to gather statistics.
+A daemon polling transmission P2P client at regular intervals to gather statistics.
 Fetches cumulated upload and download amounts for each torrent.
 Stores these information in a database for later use.
+Proposes a dynamic web portal to show the resulting data as graphs.

 ## Program Dependencies